Skip to Main Content

 Academic probation and dismissal

-Students must have a minimum grade point average (GPA) of 3.0 to be retained in the graduate program.
-An academic monitoring stop will be placed on graduate students whose GPA falls below a 3.0 during their initial semester of enrollment in a graduate program at the College.
-Students whose GPA falls below 3.0 in any semester after their first semester of enrollment in a graduate program will be placed on academic probation.
+Students must have a minimum grade point average (GPA) of 3.00 to be retained in the graduate program.
+An academic monitoring stop will be placed on graduate students whose GPA falls below a 3.00 during their initial semester of enrollment in a graduate program at the college.
+Students whose GPA falls below 3.00 in any semester after their first semester of enrollment in a graduate program will be placed on academic probation.

-Students will be dismissed if, after attempting a maximum of 12 additional credits, their cumulative grade point average remains below the required 3.0.
-In addition, a grade point average greater than or equal to 3.0 per semester must be maintained during the 12 credits of probation.
-The student’s graduate program may specify the courses which must be taken and the program may impose a credit limit per semester.
-Students on academic probation whose term grade point average falls below 3.0 will be dismissed whether or not 12 credits have been completed.
+Students will be dismissed if, after attempting a maximum of 12 additional credits, their cumulative GPA remains below the required 3.00.
+In addition, a GPA greater than or equal to 3.00 per semester must be maintained during the 12 credits of probation.
+The student’s graduate program may specify the courses that must be taken, and the program may impose a credit limit per semester.
+Students on academic probation whose term GPA falls below 3.00 will be dismissed whether or not 12 credits have been completed.
 INC grades are not permitted while on probation.
 The Office of the Registrar will notify the student that he or she has been dismissed from the program and will be barred from further registration in the program.

 The Office of Academic Standing monitors the GPAs of all graduate students at the end of the fall and spring semesters.

 To qualify for a master’s degree, candidates in most programs are required to pass a written comprehensive examination and/or submit an acceptable thesis or major research paper.
 An oral examination may also be required.
-Requirements for each program are specified on the Graduate Programs and Advisers webpage.
-When there is a choice between exit requirements such as a comprehensive examination and a thesis, a student who fails a comprehensive examination may not then choose to write a thesis, nor may a student who has registered for the department’s thesis writing course then choose to take a comprehensive examination.
+Requirements for each program are specified on the Program Finder webpage.
+When there is a choice between exit requirements such as a comprehensive examination and a thesis, a student who fails a comprehensive examination may not then choose to write a thesis, nor may a student who has registered for the department’s thesis-writing course then choose to take a comprehensive examination.
 Students seeking a waiver of this regulation must file a petition with the Office of Academic Standing.
-A student in a program that requires a comprehensive examination (or a program that requires the student to write a thesis) must complete that requirement to earn their degree.
+A student in a program that requires a comprehensive examination or a program that requires the student to write a thesis must complete that requirement to earn their degree.

 Comprehensive examinations